SO2 data and alert service

 The near-real time process system evaluates the satellite measurements in the above described separate segments of an orbit.
 If the SO2 concentrations in such a segment satifies certain criteria then this segment is marked as showing an exceptional SO2 concentration, i.e. an "SO2 event".

-The criteria for the alerts are based on the total (vertical) column SO2 density of a set of ground pixels around a ground pixel that shows a peak value.
+The criteria for the notifications are based on the total (vertical) column SO2 density of a set of ground pixels around a ground pixel that shows a peak value.
 Details of the criteria are given in the product information.

 A single process run can analyse one or more orbits of measurements, each with several segments.
 Per process run there can thus be one or more segments that merit a notification.
 A given segment can lie (partly) in one or more of the predefined geographic regions.
-And more than one segment can issue an alert in a given region.
+And more than one segment can issue a notification in a given region.
 It is at this point not possible to automatically group together different segments that belong to the same SO2 emission event.

 For a given process run, the segments that merit a notification are grouped together in one email message to the users.
 For each segment the message provided brief information on the location of the event and the total (vertical) column SO2 value, and it gives a link to a dedicated web page that shows an image of the SO2, and gives some more details of the event.
 Click here for an example of a notification message and some additional information on the data given in the notification.

-Dedicated web page of an alert
+Dedicated web page of a notification

-Then follow images of SO2 and cloud cover in a 30 by 30 degree region around the segment that issued the alert, plus a plot of the location of the volcanoes in that region (if any).
+Then follow images of SO2 and cloud cover in a 30 by 30 degree region around the segment that issued the notification, plus a plot of the location of the volcanoes in that region (if any).
 The web page further provides links to the near-real time data pages for the pre-defined geographic regions the segment (partly) lies in.
 That part of the page is generated automatically by the near-real time process.

-The SO2 and cloud cover maps show only the data from the orbit (for SCIAMACHY and OMI) or segment (GOME-2) that triggered the alert, not the data of adjacent orbits -- details to be confirmed
+The SO2 and cloud cover maps show only the data from the orbit (for SCIAMACHY and OMI) or segment (GOME-2) that triggered the notification, not the data of adjacent orbits -- details to be confirmed

 Below the images there is room for additional information, which is added by hand(!) and can, for example, combine different notifications of the same SO2 emission event (e.g. a volcanic eruption), provide other relevant images, and provide links to external web pages with more information regarding the event.